muldjord/boris/data/behaviours/README.md

   * Movement: These are only used entirely at random when Boris is feeling well and satisfied
   * Idle: When Boris is feeling well and satisfied he will often choose from this category when idling about
   * Locomotion: These behaviours are fully scripted 360 degree locomotion behaviours used to move Boris around the desktop (eg. when Boris walks around)
-* health=&lt;INTEGER&gt;: The amount of Boris' health this behaviour will increase or decrease when starting the behaviour
+* health=INTEGER: The amount of Boris' health this behaviour will increase or decrease when starting the behaviour
-* energy=&lt;INTEGER&gt;: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
+* energy=INTEGER: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
-* hyper=&lt;INTEGER&gt;: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour
+* hyper=INTEGER: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour
-* hunger=&lt;INTEGER&gt;: The amount of Boris' hunger this behaviour will increase or decrease when starting the behaviour
+* hunger=INTEGER: The amount of Boris' hunger this behaviour will increase or decrease when starting the behaviour
-* toilet=&lt;INTEGER&gt;: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
+* toilet=INTEGER: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
-* social=&lt;INTEGER&gt;: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
+* social=INTEGER: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
-* fun=&lt;INTEGER&gt;: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
+* fun=INTEGER: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
-* hygiene=&lt;INTEGER&gt;: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour
+* hygiene=INTEGER: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour

 #### Options specific to item behaviours
-* reaction=&lt;STRING&gt;: This tells Boris what behaviour he should react with when user drags the item on top of him, or when he walks into it while roaming the desktop.
-You can add as many as you like separated by commas (eg. 'reaction=play_piano,play_drums').
+* reaction=REACTION,LABEL,XCOORD,YCOORD;...: Each REACTION,LABEL,COORDINATE set specifies a Boris behaviour to initiate, what label to goto inside this item when it is initiated, and where to move the item relative to Boris when it is initiated.

 ### Behaviour flags
 * allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally when initiated